 To be honest, I feel like I spent the majority of my teens and 20s “trying” to lose weight.
-That led me through eating “clean” only, going vegan, restrict-binge cycles, exercising 2-3 hours/day, juice cleanses, low carb/Keto, etc. Thankfully, I did learn a lot through those experiences and developed greater awareness around what felt good for my body.
-That led me to going gluten and dairy free and eventually adding in meat, fish, and chicken.
-I started coaching with Lisa in February of 2020 and learned about periodizing my nutrition to reach the goals I’d been seeking for years.
-I quickly saw the importance of having a plan just like with training, and was able to truly see changes with my body.
+That led me through eating “clean”, going vegan, restrict-overeating cycles, exercising 2-3 hours/day, juice cleanses, low carb/Keto, gluten-free, etc. Thankfully, I did learn a lot through those experiences and developed greater awareness around what felt good for my body.
+I hired my first nutrition coach in February of 2020 and learned about periodizing my nutrition to reach the goals I’d been seeking for years.
+I quickly saw the importance of having a plan and was able to truly see changes with my body.
 I’ve never felt this good in my entire life!

 Why did you decide to become a coach?

 Experiencing such profound results through training and nutrition led me to become a personal trainer and nutrition coach.
 I’m a people person and thrive off of connecting with others and getting to know them on an individual level.
 Helping people accomplish big things by better understanding their own needs is the best feeling!
-I hired my first coach two years ago and seeing firsthand how valuable that accountability factor is showed me that I can truly help people.
-Knowing that I can positively impact someone’s life is why I love what I get to do everyday.
+I’ve hired multiple coaches over the years and see firsthand how valuable that accountability and support are.
+Knowing that I can positively impact someone’s life is why I love what I get to do every day.

-What do you lost most about helping other people reach their goals?
+What do you love most about helping other people reach their goals?

 Aside from the physical/aesthetic changes I’ve been able to accomplish personally, I’ve shown myself that I’m capable of so much more, that I can do hard things, that I can hold myself to a higher standard, and that I’m responsible for the outcome.
 As a coach, I strive to help my clients reach that place as well and find that belief within themselves that they can also succeed in whatever goals they have.